Astcort/PhyVar/README.md

 * `PhyVar.impl.pp`
 * `Unit.tpp`

-For the Eigen support, also include the content of `include/Eigen` :
+For the Eigen support, also include the content of `include/Eigen` (tested with Eigen 3.3.3) :
 * `PhyVarEigen.hpp`

 ## Getting started